growthops-digital/datocms-plugin-visual-select/README.md

 }
 ```

-and then on a fields configuration object, use the `extends` key:
+and then in an individual field's configuration object, use the `extends` key:

 ```json
 {